-Includes 497.200 shares not currently owned but issuable upon the exercise of stock options awarded under our stock option plans that are currently exercisable.
-(4) (5) Includes (i) 340,236 shares owned by Mr. Drexler, (ii) 262,524 shares beneficially owned by a family trust for which Mr. Drexler is a trustee, (iii) 418,446 shares not currently owned but issuable upon the exercise of stock options awarded under our stock option plans that are currently exercisable, and (iv) 1,659,000 shares not currently owned but issuable to TPG-MD Investment, LLC upon conversion of the 5.0% Notes Payable.
+Includes 497,200 shares not currently owned but issuable upon the exercise of stock options awarded under our stock option plans that are currently exercisable.

+Includes (i) 340,237 shares owned by Mr. Drexler, (ii) 262,524 restricted shares beneficially owned by a family trust for which Mr. Drexler is a trustee, (iii) 418,446 shares not currently owned but issuable upon the exercise of stock options awarded under our stock option plans that are currently exercisable, and (iv) 1,659,000 shares not currently owned but issuable to TPG-MD Investment, LLC upon conversion of the 5.0% Notes Payable.
 We refer you to "Certain Relationships and Related Transactions-TPG-MD Investment Notes Payable" for more information.
 An entity controlled by Mr. Drexler, MDJC LLC, holds a 50% membership interest in TPG-MD Investment LLC, which beneficially owns the 5.0% Notes Payable directly.
-Mr. Drexter has agreed to convert the 5.0% Notes Payable into shares of our common stock at a conversion price of \$6.82 per share of common stock immediately prior to the consumation of this offering.
+Mr. Drexler has agreed to convert the 5.0% Notes Payable into shares of our common stock at a conversion price of \$6.82 per share of common stock immediately prior to the consummation of this offering.
 We refer you to "Transactions in Connection with the Offering" for more information.

-The following table sets forth information regarding the beneficial ownership of each class of our equity securities as of August 27, 2005 by each of our directors and executive officers, and our directors and executive officers as a group.
+The following table sets forth information regarding the beneficial ownership of each class of our equity securities as of July 31, 2005 by each of our directors and executive officers, and our directors and executive officers as a group.

 Amount and Percent of Class

 Title of Class Name of Beneficial Owner Nature of Beneficial Ownership Before Offering After Offering(1)

-Common stock Richard Boyce 55,200
+Common stock Richard Boyce 55,200(2)

-Common stock James Coulter 8,972,797(2) 51%
+Common stock James Coulter 8,972,797(3) 51%

-Common stock Steven Grand-Jean 12,500
+Common stock Steven Grand-Jean 12,500(4)

-Common stock Emily Scott 2,767,377(4) 16%
+Common stock Emily Scott 2,767,377(5) 16%

-Common stock Thomas Scott 12,500(3)
+Common stock Thomas Scott 12,500(4)

-Common stock Stuart Sloan 12,500(3)
+Common stock Stuart Sloan 12,500(4)

-Common stock Josh Weston 32,978(5)
+Common stock Josh Weston 32,978(6)

-Common stock Millard Drexler 2,680,206(6) 15%
+Common stock Millard Drexler 2,680,206(7) 15%

-Common stock Roxane Al-Fayez 17,500
+Common stock Roxane Al-Fayez 15,000(8)

-Common stock Tracy Gardner 12,500(7)
+Common stock Tracy Gardner 12,500(9)

-Common stock Jeffrey Pfeifle 178,539(8) 1%
+Common stock Jeffrey Pfeifle 178,539(10) 1%

-Common stock All directors and executive officers as a group 14,732,511 83%
+Common stock All directors and executive officers as a group 14,730,011 83%

-Series A preferred stock James Coulter 73,475(9) 79%
+Series A preferred stock James Coulter 73,475(11) 79%

 Series A preferred stock Emily Scott 2,979 3%

 Series A preferred stock Josh Weston 60

 Series A preferred stock All directors and executive officers as a group 76,514 83%

-Represents less than 1% of the class.
+Represents less than 1% of the class